 - 1. Mortgage documents, filed homestead exemption, property deed, property tax notice, closing statement, or a copy of a fully executed apartment or home lease signed by the owner.
 In the case of an apartment, the name of every occupant must be listed on the lease.
 The lease must be current during the school year. - 2.
-One utility bill (only electric, gas, water bills will be accepted) in owner/leaseholder's name, current at the time of registration, and showing residence property address.
+One utility bill (electric, gas, water, internet/ cable bill) in owner/leaseholder's name, current at the time of registration, and showing residence property address.